-- Researchers: The de-identified information in CoRDS will be made available to researchers studying rare, uncommon or undiagnosed disorders if they have obtained approval for their research project from (1) the Institutional Review Board (IRB) at the researcher’s institution and (2) the CoRDS Scientific Advisory Board led by Dr. David A. Pearce.
-An IRB is a group of scientists and laypersons from the community (i.e. lawyers, clergy and professors) from the community who review proposed research using human subjects.
-The IRB will review the research to ensure that CoRDS participants’ rights are upheld.
+- Researchers: The de-identified information in CoRDS will be made available to researchers studying rare, uncommon or undiagnosed disorders if they have obtained approval for their research project from (1) the Institutional Review Board (IRB) at the researcher’s institution and (2) the CoRDS Scientific Advisory Board (SAB).
+The SAB is a group of scientists and laypersons (e.g., lawyers, clergy and professors) who review proposed research using human subjects.
+The SAB will review the research to ensure that the rights of CoRDS participants are upheld.

-You will have the option to choose which ways you would like your data shared.
+You will be able to choose which ways you would like your data shared.

 What if I am already enrolled in a disease registry?